Alejandro Irusta

 They don’t realize the danger of taurine in energy drinks.
 Taurine is an

-is about 1000mg of taurine in a can of energy drink.
+amino acid that produces in your body naturally.
+It regulates your heart beat.
+There is about 1000mg of taurine in a can of energy drink.
 Having this everyday and as

 well too much of it can cause a heart disease, that’s just common sense.
 It’s a